Guide

 Standard family sedan, no special featuresNoAftermarket performs identically

-Vehicle has Heads-Up Display (HUD)YesHUD requires specific glass; aftermarket varies
+Vehicle has Heads-Up Display (HUD)YesHUD needs specific glass; aftermarket varies

 Vehicle has acoustic / sound-dampening glassOftenAftermarket may not match the sound profile